CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 Note:

+- Watercooled servers
 - Micro- and containerized data centers
-- Watercooled

 ---

-## The Problem... even with cloud solutions
+### The Problem... even with cloud solutions

 - Worry about high availability of services
 - Create new servers and scripts for each new service